-Dear Mr. & Mrs. Budden:
+Dear Mr. & Mrs. Wood:

-The Oregon Department of Environmental Quality (DEQ) completed an annual inspection of the protective cap on your property located at 3520 Jasma Lane during the week of October 11, 2021.
-The protective cap appears to be in good condition with a few minor areas to watch.
+The Oregon Department of Environmental Quality (DEQ) completed an annual inspection of the protective cap on your property located at 3510 Jasma Lane during the week of October 11, 2021.
 Enclosed for your information is a summary of the inspection.